-A local CAS is used on the write count to update the counter of reserved buffer space.
+The three atomic instructions used are the CAS (Compare-And-Swap), a local Compare-And-Swap (thereafter referred to as LCAS), and a local atomic increment.
+The LCAS instruction is used on the write count to update the counter of reserved buffer space.
 This operation ensures space reservation is done atomically with respect to other execution contexts running on the same CPU.
 The atomic add instruction is used to increment the per sub-buffer commit count, which identifies how much information has actually been written in each sub-buffer.
+The commit count counters are updated with a lightweight local increment instruction.
+The commit seq counters are updated with a concurrency-aware CAS each time a sub-buffer is filled.
+The consumer is only allowed to read from a sub-buffer after its write count and commit seq counter shows that it has been filled, thus ensuring that no holes are present.